BGU-SE-Courses/2025-mbt-q/README.md

 ## Assignment Description

-In this assignment, we tested an open-source software called Moodle(https://sandbox.moodledemo.net/). //TODO change this
+In this assignment, we tested an open-source software called Moodle(https://sandbox.moodledemo.net/).

 Moodle is a software used by universities to manage courses, for both teachers and students.
 Some of the features it provides are adding teachers and students to courses, uploading class material, opening quizes and assignments, and more.